Protests against hijab ban in Azerbaijan

 The Hijab protests in Azerbaijan are a consequence of changes in the formal and social aspects of Azerbaijan with the banning of the hijab in schools and universities.
 The hijab ban led to protests by some religious activists and to their subsequent arrests, due to their opposition to the new laws.

 Background

 The two main factors in the protests were Azerbaijan's hijab ban and the arrests of religious activists.

 Hijab ban in schools

+On December 10, 2010, Misir Mardanov, from the Azerbaijan's Education Ministry, announced the ban on hijab.
+According to the new law, students are forbidden from wearing hijabs in schools and universities.
+The government also brought Soviet-era uniforms back into schools.

 The Republic of Azerbaijan is a secular state.
 The hijab was effectively banned in schools by rules defining what kind of uniforms pupils should wear in this mainly Shiite Muslim country, which emerged as one of the most secular in the Islamic world after decades of Soviet rule.

 Arrest of religious activists

 The government of Azerbaijan arrested several leaders of the religious opposition and this caused a new round of protest by their supporters which led to them being arrested.

 The Parties involved included: the Popular Front, Musavat Party and Islamic Party.
 Leaders of these parties face long prison terms.
 Movsum Samadov, leader of the banned Islamic Party of Azerbaijan, was charged with preparing an act of terror.